jer164/nationalist-language/README.md

 ## Included Functionality

-In the package is setup.R, which performs the necessary transformations and creates a plotting function.
+In this repo is `setup.R`, which performs the necessary transformations and creates a plotting function.
 These DataFrames are frequency tables of the tokens contained in the corpora I constructed for each party.
 These represent a minimal, albet still demonstrative representation of the topical focuses for each party entering 2020.

 I have also packaged `plot_counts()`, which leverages [ggpubr()](https://rpkgs.datanovia.com/ggpubr/) to generate plots for each frequency table.